 Update Hardware Drivers

 Though not as common, there are those instances when an application fails to load due to an outdated or incompatible device driver.
 In a situation like this, you will be required to visit the website of the products manufacturer and download the latest drivers for there.

 What makes it even more complicated is that it can, at times be a tad difficult to pinpoint exactly which device driver is causing the application to fail.

-This is where the driver updater tool Driver Detective comes into play, as it can automatically search the internet and download the latest drivers for all of the devices attached to your computer with a single click of a button.
-This makes Driver Detective, the preferred option.
+This is where the driver updater tool Smart Driver Updater comes into play, as it can automatically search the internet and download the latest drivers for all of the devices attached to your computer with a single click of a button.
+This makes Smart Driver Updater, the preferred option.
 You can download this powerful tool from here:

 |The solution(s) below are for ADVANCED level computer users.
 If you are a beginner to intermediate computer user, I highly recommend you use the automated tool(s) above!|

 In a lot of cases, the application failed to initialize 0xc0000142 error can be solved, simply be reinstalling the culprit application.
 It’s not uncommon for files to get corrupted during the installation phase, which leads to a failed to start error message when it comes time to load up the application.

 In more extreme cases, you may be required to reinstall Windows, but one should stay hopeful that a simple reinstall will do the trick.